cadakris/mealprep/client/README.md

 - Fix when you have to move the index and it persists
 - Create a search function?
 - I want to create a generic homepage where ppl can see all the recipes but then need to log in if they are not a user
-- Create error messages for entering in the application
 - Be able to edit category